kaije/toggl-to-jira/README.md

 # Toggl-to-Jira

-A simple command line tool for converting Toggl time entries into Jira [worklog](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issue-worklogs/#api-group-issue-worklogs) entries for a specified target date.
+A simple command line utility for converting Toggl time entries into Jira [worklog](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issue-worklogs/#api-group-issue-worklogs) entries for a specified target date.

-None of the available tools I found were quite what I wanted, so I decided to write my own as a personal project.
+There are a lot of similar projects on GitHub, but none were quite what I wanted.
+So I decided to write my own and get some extra practice with TypeScript. :slightly_smiling_face:

 ## Prerequisites

-### Node.js

-You will need to [install Node.js](https://nodejs.org/en/).
+* You'll need to [install Node.js](https://nodejs.org/en/).
+(Last tested with v14.17.6)

-(Script has been tested with v14.17.6).

-### Personal API tokens

-You'll need a [Jira API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) and a [Toggl API token](https://github.com/toggl/toggl_api_docs#api-token).
+* You'll need a [Jira API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) and a [Toggl API token](https://github.com/toggl/toggl_api_docs#api-token).
+(Be sure to keep these secret!)

-### Toggl projects must correspond to Jira issues
+## Usage

-To use this script, you must be using Jira issue keys (e.g. STA-207) as your Toggl project names, and associating each entry you want to log to Jira with a project.
-(Toggl entries without a project will be displayed for review, but will not be sent to Jira.)
+To use this utility, you'll need to be using Jira issue keys (e.g. STA-207) as your Toggl project names, and associating each entry you want to log to Jira with a project.
+Toggl entries without a project will be displayed for review, but will not be sent to Jira.

-## Getting started

-### Configure credentials for the Toggl and JIRA APIs
+### Configure your credentials for Toggl and JIRA

 Create a file called `.env` in the root of the project containing your private API tokens and your user account details as shown in the example below.

-:warning: **DO NOT COMMIT THIS FILE!** Note that it is included in `.gitignore` by default.
+:warning: **Do not commit this file!** Note that it is included in `.gitignore` by default.

 ```text
 # Set your secret API tokens here